At a glance

 Interestingly, he believes it is probably possible to be a manager without being a leader – “but I don’t think you can be a good leader if you don’t have some management skills, or at least the ability to understand where you haven’t got those skills.”

-In CPA Australia’s Strategic Negotiator Program, which will run again in 2018, Trevillyan emphasises the importance of managers seeing themselves as negotiators with stakeholders, listening to and questioning what they say to get their own message across.
+In CPA Australia’s Strategic Negotiator Program, Trevillyan emphasised the importance of managers seeing themselves as negotiators with stakeholders, listening to and questioning what they say to get their own message across.

 “Yes, companies need good strategy, but it has to be effectively communicated.
 You also need the right people and operational delivery processes that align with core goals.
 You need a performance culture to drive the execution, because culture eats strategy for breakfast.